techidaily/site-games-able/source/_posts/bluetooth-headphones-for-playstation-5.md

 ## How Do I Connect My Bluetooth Headphones to My PS5?

- The war between[wired vs. wireless headsets and which is better](https://www.makeuseof.com/gaming-headsets-wired-vs-wireless/) has been raging on for many years.
+ The war between [wired vs. wireless headsets and which is better](https://www.makeuseof.com/gaming-headsets-wired-vs-wireless/) has been raging on for many years.
 They both have their strengths and weaknesses, but it is hard to argue with the freedom that wireless headphones can grant you.

 ![PlayStation 5 game console controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/05/ps5-and-jailbreak-danger.jpg)